Startr/WEB-MALLS/web/index.md

 description: This is my home page
 ---

-Hi and hello to every body.
+Hi and hello to everybody.

-I like building with Robot in a Can's Snap
+I like building with Robot in a Can's Snap!
 [Check it out and try making a game](https://snap.robotinacan.com/courses/snaps/blank/).
 I'll share my creations with you soon and I'm looking into collaborating with the development of Snap!

 [Another Post](/23-07-19)